“Peace on Earth, Goodwill toward Men” is an attitude that bubbles to the surface every Christmas Season.

 If you’re going to be away from home even for a day or two, don’t let the criminals know you’re away…

-- Keep some indoor lights on and maybe even a radio or TV.
+- Keep some indoor lights on (more than one) and maybe even a radio or TV.

-- Have a neighbor or friend pick up mail or packages.
+- Have a neighbor or friend pick up mail and packages.

-- Leave outside lights on or install motion-sensing lights.
+- Leave outside lights on and/or install motion-sensing lights.

-- Don’t post on any social media site that you’re on your way to Grandma’s house.
+- Don’t post on any social media site that you’re on your way to Grandma’s house (or wherever).

 - Don’t display gifts where criminals outside can see them through the window.